xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremMigration/instructions.md

    * Leave everything on the other tabs on their defaults
 4. Once created, browse to the Account, and select "Containers" in the sidebar.
 5. Create a new container called "bacpac".
-6. Upload the file from Step 1 ("database.bacpac") to the container.
+6. Upload the file from Step 1 (with the name "database.bacpac") to the container.

 Now, we have a `BACPAC` file in an Azure storage account - this is where it needs to be in order for us to restore the database.